-7. At the Custom Dictionary Compiler window, click Browse…, locate file txt (a custom list of capitals, which is supposed to be used as a dictionary in our example) and click Open.
+7. At the Custom Dictionary Compiler window, click Browse…, locate either a txt file (a custom list of capitals, which is supposed to be used as a dictionary in our example) or a memory image binary file and click Open.
 Click Compile to proceed:

 8. Passware Kit compiles the text file into a dictionary named Unfiltered-capitals-dictionary.
 Select this dictionary and click Add Attack